History of Auckland: New transport and urban sprawl

-While trams and railway lines shaped Auckland's rapid extension in the early first half of the 20th century, they were soon overtaken by motor vehicles, with Auckland boasting one of the highest car-ownership rates of the world even before World War II.
-Their growing popularity meant that urban development was freed from narrow corridors, and could occur anywhere new roads were built, leading to a rapid decentralisation, with urban growth spreading all over the isthmus.
+While trams and railway lines shaped Auckland's rapid extension in the early part of the 20th century, they were soon overtaken by motor vehicles, with Auckland boasting one of the highest car ownership rates in the world even before World War II.
+Their growing popularity meant that urban development was freed from narrow corridors, and could occur anywhere new roads were built, leading to rapid decentralisation, with urban growth spreading all over the isthmus.
 In 1959 the new Auckland Harbour Bridge linked North Shore with the city, further extending its reach.

 In World War II the city was overflown by a Japanese seaplane, chased ineffectually by a Royal New Zealand Air Force De Havilland Tiger Moth.
 Again, coastal fortifications were built or extended, with a large military base on Rangitoto Island storing mines supposed to block the inner Hauraki Gulf in the event of an impending Japanese invasion, which never eventuated.

-Following the initiative of Michael Joseph Savage's New Zealand Labour Party large numbers of state houses were constructed through the late 1930s, '40s and '50s, usually on quarter-acre (1,000 m²) sections — a tradition that survives despite frequent subdivision.
-To this day, a large percentage of the houses in Auckland only have one full story.
+Following the initiative of Michael Joseph Savage's New Zealand Labour Party large numbers of state houses were constructed through the late 1930s to 1950s, usually on quarter-acre (1,000 m^{2}) sections — a tradition that survives despite frequent subdivision.
+To this day, a large percentage of the houses in Auckland only have one full storey.
 Due to these factors, Auckland is a largely suburban city.

 1985 Rainbow Warrior bombing

 The Greenpeace flagship craft, the Rainbow Warrior, was docked in the Port of Auckland in July 1985 awaiting departure to lead a flotilla of yachts protesting against French nuclear testing at Mururoa Atoll in the Tuamotu Archipelago of French Polynesia.
 Just before midnight NZST on 10 July 1985, two explosive devices attached to the hull by operatives of the French intelligence service (DGSE) were detonated, creating a gaping hole in the side of the vessel.
-The ship began to sink rapidly, the crew were evacuated but one crew member, Fernando Pereira, drowned on the sinking ship.
-Two of the French agents were subsequently arrested by the New Zealand Police and pled guilty to manslaughter.
+The ship began to sink rapidly.
+The crew were evacuated but one crew member, Fernando Pereira, drowned on the sinking ship.
+Two of the French agents were subsequently arrested by the New Zealand Police and pleaded guilty to manslaughter.